JMED106/psfrag-gtk/README.rst

-PyPSFrag - PSFrag, python utility
+PyPSfrag - PSfrag, python utility
 =================================

-PyPSfrag is a graphical tool to replace labels (tags) in EPS files into LaTeX format using PSFrag package.
+PyPSfrag is a graphical tool to replace labels (tags) in EPS files into LaTeX format using PSfrag package.
 Easy to use, modify and extend.

 It is build into `Python <http://www.python.org/>`_, and the GUI is based on `GTK+ 3 <https://developer.gnome.org/gtk3/stable/>`_.